pulumi/registry/themes/default/content/registry/packages/azure-native-v2/from-v1-to-v2/_index.md

 #### Title Case Changes

 All resource names are now consistently in title case, starting with an uppercase letter.
 The previous lowercase resource names are aliased so all Pulumi state is backwards-compatible.

-This is a breaking change in user programs using these functions.
-Resolving the name discrepancy is as simple as updating the function names.
+While functions are not aliased, resolving the name discrepancy is as simple as updating the function names.
 For instance, in the TypeScript SDK, `azure-native.aadiam.getazureADMetric` changed to `azure-native.aadiam.getAzureADMetric`.

 The complete list of affected resources and functions is [in this PR](https://github.com/pulumi/pulumi-azure-native/pull/2366).